AICoE/log-anomaly-detector/README.md

 ### Inference

 **infer.py** loads the models saved by the training script and (with default configuration) pulls the last minute of logs from a specific service at an Elasticsearch endpoint.
 It then updates the existing W2V models and converts the new data into vectors that can be fed into the Self-Organizing Map.
 The map will then prodice an anomaly score for each log

 ### Word2Vec

+We are using Word2Vec in this application in order to vectorize the natural language elements of our log data.
+We have decided to use Word2Vec(https://en.wikipedia.org/wiki/Word2vec) because it has shown a great ability to convert text data into numerical vectors in such a way that much of their semantic meaning is retained.
+We have also decided to use the gensim package's verison of Word2Vec for this project.

 ### SOM

+SOM (Self_organizming map) is the learning algorithm used to help us quantify the anomalousness of our logs.

+SOM, or Kohonon maps, are a type of unsupervised learning algorithm that "produce a low-dimensional (typically two-dimensional), discretized representation of the input space of the training samples" (wikipedia: https://en.wikipedia.org/wiki/Self-organizing_map).
+The idea to use this type of algorithm for our log data was inspired by a talk by Will Benton (found here: https://www.youtube.com/watch?v=fhuoKe4li6E).

+In short, we intialize a graph of some user-specified fixed dimensions, in our default case 24x24, where each node is an object of the same dimensions as our training data.
+We then iterate through each training example over the graph and find the node that is closest (here using L2 distance) to that trainng example.
+We then update the value of that node and the neighboring nodes.
+This process will generate a map that resembels the space of our training samples.

+Once the map is trained, we can take a new example, measure its distance to each node on the map and determine how "close"/"similar" it is to our training data.
+This distance metric will be how we quantify the spectrum form normal to anomalous and how we generate our anomaly scores.